 If you are someone who is looking to obtain an interim measure in any kind of dispute or have obtained such a measure, but have not followed the requirements after obtaining such a measure, then it is crucial that you do so, and if you do not, you should consult an experienced lawyer.

 In the course of dispute resolution, there are times when the tribunal cannot legally grant interim measures in either lack of power granted by the parties, in instances when the tribunal has not yet constituted, even when the case has not yet been handed to the tribunal (in institutional arbitration), or after issuing the final award when the tribunal is functus officio.
 In almost all other instances where the tribunal is duly constituted, especially where the case is submitted to institutional arbitration, it is the duty of the tribunal to assess the situation and decide on the appropriate and reasonable measures on a case-by-case basis.

 Power of Tribunal to order interim relief in an ad hoc arbitration

 In an ad hoc arbitration, where the arbitration does not take place under the auspices of an arbitral institution, there are three possibilities in this regard:

-- Most commonly, the UNCITRAL Rules are applied in ad hoc agreement to the arbitration.
-If this is the case, then the position vis-à-vis interim measures will be as described as UNCITRAL Rules (1976).
+- Most commonly, the UNCITRAL Rules are applied in ad hoc agreements to the arbitration.
+If this is the case, then the position vis-à-vis interim measures will be as described in UNCITRAL Rules (1976).
 Sometimes, the parties agree to apply institutional rules (even when the proceeding does not take place under the auspices of, and is not administered by, any particular arbitral institution).